Green That Life

 Whether it’s avoiding plastic straws, coffee cups, coffee pods, water bottles, plastic snack bags, and/or grocery checkout bags, it’s pretty simple to make the switch from disposable plastic that stays in our environment – virtually forever – to durable alternatives.

-Take a look around your house and identify those plastic disposables that you can swap out for durable counterparts.
+Take a look around your house and identify those plastic disposables that can be swapped out for durable alternatives.
 Here are a few swap suggestions to get you started:

 Bottles/Cups